Book-tracking

 Exploratory readers are somewhat opposite of Fixed readers, as they enjoy exploring books completely new to them and outside their “reading comfort zone''.

-From our research, we learned that managing collections and evaluating books are two of the core functionalities of book-tracking.
+This realization led us to narrow our focus in order to prioritize quality of solutions over quantity of solutions.
+We learned that managing collections and evaluating books, both core functions of book-tracking, presented the most opportunity for improvement.
 Managing collections is often overly complex, limited, and unclear.
 The process of evaluating books is either considered rigid and inflexible or difficult to navigate and confusing, depending on the platform used.

 With this in mind, we narrowed our scope and specified our problem statement to ask: